 - Educating the public about the importance of taking pets with them during disaster evacuations and planning for those evacuations.

-- Assisting private humane organizations and federal, state and local officials in preparing for and responding to natural disasters and other emergencies that affect companion animals, farm animals and wildlife.
+- Assisting private humane organizations and federal, state and local officials in preparing for and responding to disasters and other emergencies that affect companion animals, farm animals and wildlife.

 - Increasing the infrastructure and capacity of the HSUS’s emergency response efforts through fundraising, education and awareness raising.